iot-salzburg/gpu-jupyter/README.md

 * `--no-useful-packages`: On top of the `docker-stack` `datascience-notebook` (Julia and R), the essential `gpulibs` are installed, but not the packages within `src/Dockerfile.usefulpackages`.

-Note that the parameters `--slim`, `--python-only`, and `--no-useful-packages` are mutually exclusive:
+Note that only one of the parameters `--slim`, `--python-only`, and `--no-useful-packages` can be used at the same time:

 ### Custom Installations